kubermatic/kubecarrier/README.md

 # Offering objects contain information about CRDs that are shared to a Tenant.
 # They contain all the information to validate and create new instances.
-$ kubectl get offering -n team-b --as=team-b-member NAME                        DISPLAY NAME   PROVIDER   CRD                         AGE couchdbs.eu-west-1.team-a   CouchDB        team-a     couchdbs.eu-west-1.team-a   3m15s
+$ kubectl get offering -n team-b --as=team-b-member NAME                        DISPLAY NAME   PROVIDER   AGE couchdbs.eu-west-1.team-a   CouchDB        team-a     3m15s

 # ServiceClusterReference exposes information about the underlying Clusters.
 $ kubectl get serviceclusterreference -n team-b --as=team-b-member